 Currently, the Vobot cannot play Pandora or Spotify and I think this is a limitation that Amazon imposes on all 3rd Part Alexa devices.

 Some cool new features of the Vobot include the ability to schedule talking announcements.
 One option of these talking announcements is to let Alexa “hear it”.
 For example, we’ve scheduled ours to say “Alexa, what’s the weather…” and then Alexa will answer(on the Vobot).
 We have another routine like this that tells a Google Home Mini to play Imagine Dragons every night(my son’s favorite band).
 “Hey Google, play Imagine Dragons”.

 Another thing that makes Vobot very different to Alexa, is that it is NOT ALWAYS LISTENING.
 While for some this may be a negative point, BUT for others concerned about privacy(especially in the bedroom) this may be a huge selling point!

 You have to tap the Vobot on top to activate listening mode: Tap and then “What’s the weather?”

 Stay tuned for a video Demo of its functions!

-- [Smart clock with artificial intelligence]Easy setup with the free Vobot App.
+- [Touch-initated]Easy setup with the free Vobot App.
 Enjoy Alexa service with the Amazon Alexa App.
-Touch-initiated and voice-controlled device that uses Alexa to play music, provide information, control smart home devices, listen to news and audio books, report weather, traffic conditions, and so on.
+Touch-initiated and voice-controlled device that uses Alexa to play music, provide information, control smart home devices, listen to news and audio books, report weather, traffic condition and so on.
 (No Bluetooth)

-- [LED display/Visualization/Customization]LED dot-matrix display with smooth surface makes everything clear at first sight.
+- [LED readout]LED dot-matrix display with smooth surface makes everything clear at the first sight.
 The display is customizable with multiple options, such as date+time, date only, word clock display and12h/24h display.